Magnetic interactions and excitations in SrMnSb$_2$: Computational and experimental methods

 \section{Computational and experimental methods}

-We first construct the real-space scalar-relativistic tight-binding (TB) Hamiltonian using the maximally localized Wannier functions (MLWFs) method~\cite{marzari1997prb,souza2001prb,marzari2012rmp}.
+We first construct the real-space scalar-relativistic tight-binding (TB) Hamiltonian $H(\mathbf{R})$ using the maximally localized Wannier functions (MLWFs) method~\cite{marzari1997prb,souza2001prb,marzari2012rmp}.
 The reciprocal-space Hamiltonian $H(\mathbf{k})$ is obtained through Fourier transform.
 To better address the potential influences from the slightly-distorted tetragonal structure, we symmetrize the TB Hamiltonian to ensure that the orthorhombic crystal symmetry is rigorously satisfied.
 Afterward, the corresponding Green's function $G(\mathbf{k},\omega)$ is constructed for use in the linear response approach, as implemented in our recently developed TB Green's function code~\cite{ke2019prb}, to calculate the exchange couplings.
-Finally, with the exchange parameters in hand, we proceed to construct spin-wave spectra using a linear spin-wave (SW) method.
+Finally, with the exchange parameters in hand, we proceed to construct SW spectra using a LSWT.